Buckley Homestead offers glimpse of often difficult pioneer life

 LOWELL — Farm living may have been simpler in the 18th and 19th centuries, but that did not make life easier.
 In fact, the toughest farm task back then may have been survival.

-Buckley Homestead County Park opened its fences Saturday and Sunday to offer a glimpse of rural and cowboy life years ago.
+Buckley Homestead County Park opened its fences recently to offer a glimpse of rural and cowboy life years ago.

 “Life wasn’t easy.
 It was a lot of hard work,” said Larry Ard, of Hobart.